 The 7 Best 4k Vlogging Cameras

 Getting a camera with real 4k recording capacities is a way of preparing your gear for the future.
 Even though this resolution—also called 3840×2160 and Ultra HD—still isn’t very common, each year it becomes more popular.
-That’s why here’s the list of the best 4k vlogging cameras you can choose for your channel.
+So if you want to start catching up, here are the best 4k vlogging cameras you can choose for your channel.

 Before starting, you should actually ask yourself: do I really need 4k?
 The good thing is that this resolution is becoming easily accessible thanks to mirrorless cameras, but what are the implications of having one?